-Things to do in Rome in August – and things to keep in mind
+Things to do in Rome in August – and things to keep in mind.

 August in Rome is hotter than you could ever imagine.
 The heat is sweltering and shops and bars in residential areas are usually closed due to hard-working residents taking a well-deserved vacation.
 This is all due to a holiday that dominates this particular month: Ferragosto.
-This ancient Roman tradition, held every August 15th, was introduced by Emperor Augustus in 18 BC and has continued for the centuries that have followed as well as growing to be a national holiday.
-Italians near and far flock to the seaside.
+This ancient Roman tradition, held on August 15th, was introduced by Emperor Augustus in 18 BC and has continued for the centuries that have followed as well as growing to be a national holiday.
+On this day, Italians near and far flock to the seaside.

 However, that is not to say that Rome during this period is gloomy.
 In fact quite the opposite.
 Though not as bustling as prior months, August still has a great many deal of things to do and see.
 Eateries in the center are open and packed streets quiet down as do lines for the usual tourist attractions.
 Take a peek at the cultural events and tips to ensure your summertime stay is maximized.